arontaupe/aron.petau.net/_pages/2024-03-25-aethercomms.md

 #### Anthropocentrism

-The belief of humans as the last evolutionary step in our system, aided by a constant Quest in finding “the humane“, the essence that distinguishes us from the non-human.
+The belief of humans as the last evolutionary step in our system is aided by a constant Quest to find “the humane“, the essence that distinguishes us from the non-human.

 #### Meshtastic

-Meshtastic is an open-source, off-grid, decentralized, peer-to-peer mesh network designed to run on low-cost, low-power devices that provides the chat interface.
+Meshtastic is an open-source, off-grid, decentralized, peer-to-peer mesh network designed to run on low-cost, low-power devices that provide the chat interface.
 It is capable of sending text messages with minimal infrastructure requirements.

 #### LoRa

-Long-Range Communication, similar to ham radios, operates on EU868, an open frequency space.
+Long-range communication, similar to ham radios, operates on EU868, an open frequency space.
 Range and bandwidth are inversely related, so we trade range for low transfer rates.
 This is sufficient for small data packets, but not for full audio transfer.

 #### LLM